penguinspiral/puppet-control-repo/site/profiles/REFERENCE.md

 * [`profiles::bootstrap`](#profilesbootstrap): Performs minimal alteration required for a full Puppet run at first boot This profile operates within a "limited" Debian Preseed chrooted environment Consequently extending this profile and its subclasses is discouraged
-* [`profiles::bootstrap::node`](#profilesbootstrapnode): Specifies how a targeted node's Puppet agent obtains its catalog Supports both a client-only and standalone (a.k.a. serverless) configuration
-* [`profiles::bootstrap::node::agent`](#profilesbootstrapnodeagent): Specifies the Puppet agent's targeted Puppetserver for obtain its catalog
-Configures the Puppet agent to run at startup via systemd
+* [`profiles::bootstrap::agent`](#profilesbootstrapagent): Populates the bootstrapped node's Puppet "role" as a local fact Specifies the Puppet agent's targeted Puppetserver for obtaining its catalog Configures the Puppet agent to run at startup via systemd
-* [`profiles::bootstrap::node::server`](#profilesbootstrapnodeserver): Configures a Puppetserver to support a "serverless" Puppet deployment
+* [`profiles::bootstrap::server`](#profilesbootstrapserver): Configures a Puppetserver to support a "serverless" Puppet deployment
 Binds the Puppetserver daemon to localhost for isolated catalog generation Automatically generated CA environment includes "localhost" as a X509v3 SAN
-* [`profiles::bootstrap::seed`](#profilesbootstrapseed): Unique, singular "seed" node configuration Manually specifies the static "seed" role fact
 * [`profiles::dhcp`](#profilesdhcp): Manages isc-dhcp-server configuration/behaviour
 Responsible for subnet allocation, host reservations, (i)PXE URIs, etc Predominantly a wrapper around the 'puppet-dhcp' Forge module